Facebook Pixel Code

 Credit Impact

 Credit is finicky and a whole host of other issues and problems could hamper your credit, so it’s important you be mindful of this.
 Credit can very easily go up or down based on many different parameters.
-It’s important to always make timely payments on the accounts you have (excluding accounts enrolled in a debt relief program) and this should help offset any negative impact associated with your credit.
+It’s important to always make timely payments on the accounts you have (excluding accounts enrolled in a debt relief program) as this should help offset any negative impact associated with your credit.

 Qualification